OCA/event/event_registration_partner_unique/README.rst

 This module is intended for backend use only, and extends the functionality of events to avoid duplicating attendees.

+It is designed to work alongside *partner_event* (which is a dependency), and it is advisable to enable it by clicking on **Create Partners in registration**; this way it will create new partners or will match existing ones, but at the same time will avoid creating duplicates from partners already existing.

 **Table of contents**

 .. contents::